jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/1_Aero_Standards.typ

 === Aviation Standards <chap_1_0_2>

-In the last @chap_1_0_1 it was explained why standards are important in general and why they are also especially important for #gl_("swith", long:true).
+The preceding @chap_1_0_1 elaborated on the general importance of standards and their particular significance in the context of #gl_("swith", long:true).
-It was mentioned that currently there is no single standard available that could be used to either support the design of #gl_("swith", long:true) or guide the desgining and conducting the strucutral validation test.
+It highlighted the current absence of a single standard that could support the design of #gl_("swith", long:true) or guide the design and conduct of structural validation tests.
-Since theren are no rules for a strucutral validation available, there is also no authority that could grant any certication for flying with a #gl_("swith").
+Due to the lack of established rules for structural validation, no authority can currently grant certification for flying with a #gl_("swith").
-Yet, the the goal of this thesis is to provide some inital work that can be used by industry, scieticits, aerospace certifcation authorities or standard institutions to build upon this work and helping in closing this gap.
+The goal of this thesis is to provide initial work that can be utilized by industry, scientists, aerospace certification authorities, or standards institutions to build upon and help close this gap.
-Additional motivation for the need for standards for #gl_("swith", pl:true) as well as a possible next step to it was provided in @chap_1_0_1.
+Additional motivation for the need for #gl_("swith", pl:true) standards, along with suggested possible next steps, was also presented in @chap_1_0_1.
-More concretely it could be extrapolated that #gl_("swith", pl:true) consits of multiple subfileds.
-These include aircraft, hydrogen and pressure vessel and all of the, have their own standards.
+It could be deduced that #gl_("swith", pl:true) encompass multiple subfields, including aircraft design, hydrogen systems, and pressure vessel technology, each governed by its own set of standards.
-Based on this, in this subsection the focus will set on the important stanadrds that are used in aviation.
-First the commonly used and available standards for aviation shall be provided.
+This subsection focuses on the significant standards employed in aerospace.
+Initially, it presents the commonly used and available aviation standards.
-Afterwards it shall be elaborated in which manner the found stanadrds might be applicable with regards to #gl_("swith", pl:true).
+Subsequently, it examines the potential applicability of these standards to #gl_("swith", pl:true).
-Finally, some standards that are announced to be worked on and relaed in fiture shall be mentioend and examined wheter after their availibitly they could used for #gl_("swith") certication.
+Lastly, it examines emerging standards currently under development and evaluates their potential utility for #gl_("swith") certification upon their release.

 /* -------------------------------------------------------------------------- */

-//TODO
-/* --------------------------- continue from here --------------------------- */

-Starting with this subsection it shall be reiterated, as the time of writing this thesis, there is no single standard available that would be pretained to the certifcaiton of #gl_("swith", pl:true).
-Certification means more than burocarcy work.
-It means that local or global aviation authorties allow the usage of a #gl_("swith").
-Only with it a commerical application of a #gl_("swith") is possible.
-Coming to sub-area in which the #gl_("swith") can be classified, that is, aviation.
+At the outset of this subsection, it is important to reiterate that, at the time of writing this thesis, there is no single standard available that pertains to the certification of #gl_("swith", pl:true).
+Certification extends beyond mere bureaucratic processes; it signifies that local or global aviation authorities permit the use of a #gl_("swith").
+Only with such certification is a commercial application of a #gl_("swith") possible.

-In aviation, aircraft are classified according to various factors, including their region of certification, maximum takeoff mass, and type of aircraft.
-The region of certification refers to the geographical location in which the aircraft is to be approved and operated.
-There are different approval authorities and regulations depending on which country or region the aircraft is to be approved in.
-In Europe, for example, the #gl_("easa", long:true) @EASA_Homepage @Mensen2013 is responsible for the approval of aircraft, while in the USA, the Federal Aviation Administration (FAA) @FAA_Homepage @Mensen2013 is responsible for this task.
+Considering one of the sub-domains in which #gl_("swith") can be classified, namely aviation, it is crucial to understand how aircraft are categorized.
+In aviation, aircraft classification is based on various factors, including the region of certification, maximum takeoff mass, and type of aircraft.
+The region of certification refers to the geographical location where the aircraft is to be approved and operated.
+Different approval authorities and regulations exist depending on the country or region in which the aircraft is to be certified.
+For instance, in Europe, the #gl_("easa", long:true) @EASA_Homepage @Mensen2013 is responsible for aircraft approval, while in the USA, this task falls under the purview of the Federal Aviation Administration (FAA) @FAA_Homepage @Mensen2013.

-The Maximum Takeoff Weight (MTOW) refers to the maximum weight an aircraft can safely carry for takeoff and flight, with distinct MTOW classes defined within the standards based on the aircraft's size and performance.
-The general type of flying object refers to the category of the aircraft, such as commercial aircraft, helicopter, small aircraft, and military aircraft @Purton2014 @olivotto2012certification .
+The Maximum Takeoff Weight (MTOW) denotes the maximum weight an aircraft can safely carry for takeoff and flight.
+Distinct MTOW classes are defined within the standards based on the aircraft's size and performance.
+The general type of flying object refers to the category of the aircraft, such as commercial aircraft, helicopters, small aircraft, and military aircraft @Purton2014 @olivotto2012certification.

+/* -------------------------------------------------------------------------- */
-This thesis is written in Germany, thus, the focus is mainly on European standards.
-While there are differences between However, it is common knowledge that for example that the US standards do not differ in many areas from European standards @Mensen2013.
-This similarity stretches to the extent that even the numbering of the documents and their respective paragraphs align.
-Detailed analysis in their simmilarties and differences can be found among others in @Kun2011 @Ramadhanti2024.
+This thesis is written in Germany; thus, the focus is primarily on European standards.
+While there are differences between European and US standards, it is common knowledge that they do not differ significantly in many areas @Mensen2013.
+This similarity extends to the extent that even the numbering of the documents and their respective paragraphs align.
+Detailed analyses of their similarities and differences can be found, among others, in @Kun2011 and @Ramadhanti2024.
 The European Union has established uniform standards for the aviation industry that are binding for all member states.
-This ensures a uniform basis for the operation of aircraft and safety in air traffic.
+This ensures a consistent basis for aircraft operation and safety in air traffic.
 European aviation standards are referred to as #gl_("cs", long:true) @Mensen2013 @EASA_CS_Genereral.
-The standards among these which might be classified as relevant to #gl_("swith", pl:true) are #gl_("cs")-23 @EASA_CS_23, #gl_("cs")-25 @EASA_CS_25, #gl_("cs")-27 @EASA_CS_27, and #gl_("cs")-29 @EASA_CS_23.
+Among these, the standards that might be classified as relevant to #gl_("swith", pl:true) are #gl_("cs")-23 @EASA_CS_23, #gl_("cs")-25 @EASA_CS_25, #gl_("cs")-27 @EASA_CS_27, and #gl_("cs")-29 @EASA_CS_29.

-The #gl_("cs")-23, for instance, can be applied for the certification of a small aircraft that falls within specific criteria regarding its category, maximum take-off mass and passenger capacity.
-However, exceeding these criteria may require the application of #gl_("cs")-25,
-#gl_("cs")-23 differs from #gl_("cs")-25 essentially in that #gl_("cs")-23 places less demanding requirements on aircraft performance and equipment than #gl_("cs")-25.
+#gl_("cs")-23, for instance, can be applied for the certification of small aircraft that fall within specific criteria regarding their category, maximum take-off mass, and passenger capacity.
+However, exceeding these criteria may require the application of #gl_("cs")-25. #gl_("cs")-23 differs from #gl_("cs")-25 essentially in that it places less demanding requirements on aircraft performance and equipment.
 Another difference is that #gl_("cs")-25 requires a more detailed examination of the aircraft structure, fuel supply, electrical systems, flight control, and other systems.
 This is because larger aircraft generally have more complex systems and are therefore exposed to higher risks.

 Nevertheless, the intent of this thesis is not to delve into a comprehensive explanation of the #gl_("cs") standards, as such an exhaustive explanation would exceed the scope of this document.
-Instead, @tab_15, which enumerates #gl_("swith")-relevant and several additional #gl_("cs") standards alongside their respective application fields, should suffice as a suitable reference.
+Instead, @tab_15, which enumerates #gl_("swith")-potentially relevant #gl_("cs") standards alongside their respective application fields, should suffice as a suitable reference.

 #figure(
   table(